-These forms are provided at no cost to you by the Supreme Court of Missouri Committee on Access to Family Courts so you may have access to the Missouri courts.
+These forms are available to you at no cost on the Representing Yourself website.
+Some courts may provide paper copies of these forms for a fee.
 Only a lawyer may charge you a fee for preparing these forms.
 You are required to complete the Litigant Awareness Program on selfrepresent.mo.gov before preparing these forms.
 Your local court may also have other educational programs available to help you in the preparation of these forms.